ackrep-org/pyirk-core/docs/notes.md

 # Notes for docs

 ## Main
-- Use optional dependencies for required packages
+- [ ] Use optional dependencies for required packages
-  -> try out in new branch, check if req only install is still possible, update ci
+  - try out in new branch, check if req only install is still possible, update ci
+  - See https://github.com/pypa/pip/issues/11440#issuecomment-1445119899, only-deps install still missing in pip
+  - No more steps taken at this time

-- Add link to preprint in the main motivation section -> later
+- [ ] Add link to preprint in the main motivation section
+  - Will be done later

-- Remove sentences *Nevertheless some usefulness cannot be excluded.* in Status -> do it
+- [x] Remove sentences *Nevertheless some usefulness cannot be excluded.* in Status

-- Add some introductory sentences about the ideas behind pyirk, especially about the role and meaning of Entities, Statements and their friends.
+- [ ] Add some introductory sentences about the ideas behind pyirk, especially about the role and meaning of Entities, Statements and their friends.
-- To be precise:
   - Basis is a knowledge graph that has nodes and edges
   - Nodes are represented with Entities and Literals:
     - Items